The Artist

 two main passions that inspire his work.
 The first is Natural

 History, especially the English countryside.
-"I go out
+"I go out and

-has produced some copies of old masters for colleagues.
+some copies of old masters for colleagues.

 At present

-he works to combine Illustration and teaching people how to
+he works to combine Illustration and teaching people how to draw

-draw and paint.
+and paint.
 He hopes that in time he will be able to concentrate

 more on his own work and produce limited addition prints.